bathtime/amoled/README.md

 ## Bugs:

+- GTK4 Libadwaita theme not currently working as it should (.config/gtk-4.0/gtk.css)
 - The lockscreen is not completely edited and finished.
 I've edited the lockscreen to make the pin entry fit as well as I can on my official Raspberry Pi touchscreen.
 You will be able to enter your pin, but you'll need to press the keyboard button and then <ENTER> to submit the password, as the submit button won't fit on the screen in landscape mode.
 - The main overview search bar appears to use white text.
 I've not yet figured out how to change this.
 The workaround is to use a text shadow to wash it out a little and make it more closer to the foreground colour.
 - The program gnome-disks for some reason uses a strange configuration of colours which results in the program looking washed out at times.
 I'm going to look into this.